DariusCatrina/MMutliBART-benchmark/README.md

-# MMultiBART for long contex
+# MMultiBART for long context

 ## Arhitecture and motivation